craigwongva/gs-kibana/README.md

 ```

 ### Script Flow
 Here is the calling sequence.
-For example, the `cf-kibana` script calls the `userdata-kibana` script, which calls the `http` script.
+For example, the `cf-kibana` script calls the `userdata-kibana` script, which calls the `https` script.
 ```
 cf-kibana
   elasticsearch